tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### _AWS Landing Zone_

 - Helps Enterprises quickly set-up a secure, AWS multi-account
-- Provides you with a baseline environment to get started with a multi-account achitecture
+- Provides you with a baseline environment to get started with a multi-account architecture
 - AVM (Account Vending Machine)
   - Automatically provisions and configure new accounts via Service Catalog Template
   - Uses Single Sign-on (SSO) for managing and accessing accounts